bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none ZZZZZZZZZZZZZZZZ

 Description:
-`CATTBL` displays a catalog of the currently defined tables by name from first to last in alphabetical order.
-A single table to display may be selected using the tbl argument. /VAL will cause `CATTBL` to list the values in the tables.
-If first is omitted from the command line, then the values will begin with the first entry in the table.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATTBL` will list all values in the table.
+`CATTBL` displays a catalog of the currently defined tables.
+A single table to display may be selected using the tbl argument.
+If no tbl is specified all of the currently defined tables will be listed. /VAL will cause `CATTBL` to list the values in the tables by name from first to last in alphabetical order.
+If both first and last are omitted `CATTBL` will list all values in the tables.
 If only one of first and last is specified, `CATTBL` will list information about only that single value.
 Each table is listed by name along with its maximum size and its current size.

 The qualifiers specify how the list is output as follows: